video

 List two of the dangers that the novices faced as they climbed.

-Here's Aisha with some of the dangers.
+Here's Isha with some of the dangers.

-Two dangers that the boys faced were the icy rocks which caused Clueless to fall.
+Two dangers that the boys faced were the icy rocks, which caused Clueless to fall.

-The boys were also over-excited, which meant that they might make more mistakes in their keenness to get to the cave.
+The boys were also overexcited, which meant that they might make more mistakes in their keenness to get to the cave.

 Check for understanding.

-So we have Snotlout, Dogsbreath and Hiccup, and descriptions, has a face that is unremarkable and difficult to recall, is very tall his age and flatulent, has strong muscles and skeletal tattoos.
+Has a face that is unremarkable and difficult to recall, is very tall for his age and flatulent, has strong muscles and skeletal tattoos.

 So pause video while you match up the novices to their descriptions.

-Well done if you linked Snotlout with the description of being very strong, Dogsbreath very tall, and Hiccup may be unremarkable, difficult to recall.
+Well done if you linked Snotlout with the description of being very strong.

 While different stories may portray heroes in various ways, there are some common characteristics and elements associated with heroic figures.